 Update – it’s 2017, and Tom’s just purchased the latest R1 shoe and agrees that it is a great shoe, and has narrow fit, but the leather is now adjusting to his shape.
 As always, best to try first.

-:: The review is independent and the club does not have any involvement with Swift Cycles.
-We’re simply looking for the best fit.
+:: The review is independent and the club does not have any involvement with Fizik.
+We simply like the idea.
 You can find a range of reviews here ::